Up next is an first run Fender Highway One Stratocaster wearing a Honey Blonde finish and built during 2002 in Corona, California.

 This de Jonge Standard Spruce and Sapele Steel String guitar with natural French Polish finish is dated to 2021.
 A lovely, new older stock de Jonge Standard steel string features a Sitka Spruce top with with Sapele (Entandrophragma cylindricum) for the rosette, sides, back and head plate.

-Here we have a Hans Raabe Munich Style Guitar built of Spruce, Maple and Ebony during 1916 in Munich, Germany – during WWI.
-Hans Raabe and his son built many instruments in a wide range of styles, from the mid 1880’s to World War II.
+Here we have a Hans Raab Munich Style Guitar built of Spruce, Maple and Ebony during 1916 in Munich, Germany – during WWI.
+Hans Raab and his son built many instruments in a wide range of styles, from the mid 1880’s to World War II.
 They were well known for not just the number of instruments built and their variety – their catalog was apparently quite large – but also for the quality of their work.

 Here we have a spectacular Suhr Custom Modern Plus with a Burled Maple cap finished in Bengal Burst on an African Black Limba body and Roasted Maple neck.
 This beautiful, very well built Suhr Custom Modern Plus is in nearly new condition with only the slightest wear.
 The stainless steel frets show no signs of wear, and the finish is near pristine.